Robinpig/Note/docs/CS/Java/Spring/IoC.md

 /** Cache of early singleton objects: bean name to bean instance. */ private final Map<String, Object> earlySingletonObjects = new HashMap<>(16);

-/**
- * Return the (raw) singleton object registered under the given name.
- * <p>Checks already instantiated singletons and also allows for an early
- * reference to a currently created singleton (resolving a circular reference).
- */
 @Nullable
 protected Object getSingleton(String beanName, boolean allowEarlyReference) {
    Object singletonObject = this.singletonObjects.get(beanName);